 - ¼ teaspoon dried thyme - Optional

-- While browning meat, peel 2 carrots and cut them into ½ inch thick medallions.
+- Peel 2 carrots and cut them into ½-inch thick medallions.
 Scrub ½ pound of red or Yukon gold potatoes and cut them into chunks.
-Other potatoes could be used but if using russet potatoes, peel also.
+Other potatoes could be used, but if using russet potatoes, peel them.

 Recipe Notes